nothings/stb/README.md

 There's also a common problem in Windows where a library was built against a different version of the runtime library, which causes link conflicts and confusion.
-Shipping the libs as headers means you normally just compile them straight into your project without making libraries, thus sidestepping that problem.
+Shipping the libs as headers means you normally compile them straight into your project without making libraries, thus sidestepping that problem.

-Making them a single file makes it very easy to just drop them into a project that needs them.
+Making them a single file makes it easy to drop them into a project that needs them.
 (Of course you can still put them in a proper shared library tree if you want.)

 Why not two files, one a header and one an implementation?
 The difference between 10 files and 9 files is not a big deal,